How to create a prompt bot

 Select a bot name

-The name is a unique identifier and can be 4-15 alphanumeric characters.
+The name is a unique identifier and can be 4-20 characters, including letters, numbers, dashes, periods and underscores.[Symbols are canonicalized, e.g. Bot_A, BotA and Bot-A are considered the same identifier.]
 The field will come prefilled with a randomly generated name that you can leave as it is.
 You can always come back and update the name later.

 Write a bot description (Optional)